vuanhtuan1012/data-scientist-with-python/README.md

 A pickle file contain data serialized into a sequence of bytes.

-Some datatypes that cannot be saved easily to flat files, such as lists and dictionaries, that's why we have pickle file.

-Dictionaries can be serialized in JSON file which is easier for human reader.
+Some datatypes that cannot be saved easily to flat files, such as lists and dictionaries, that's why we have pickle file (dictionaries can be serialized in JSON file which is easier for human reader).
 ```Python
 import pickle
 # read data